tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/client-protocol.md

 Users can request the connected HotPocket node's [LCL](../../../platform/hotpocket/consensus.md#lcl---last-closed-ledger).

 ### LCL request
-Users can request the current ledger's info from the HotPocket node by sending a LCL request.
+Users can request the current ledger's info from the HotPocket node by sending an LCL request.
 ```
     {
         "type": "lcl"